kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 Unless `parseBodyBehavior` is set to `DontParse`, templates can be used only if the request/response payload is a JSON string.
 {{% /notice %}}

-Gloo Edge templates are powered by the [Inja](https://github.com/pantor/inja/tree/v3.4.0) template engine v3.4, which is inspired by the popular [Jinja](https://palletsprojects.com/p/jinja/) templating language in Python.
+Gloo Edge templates are powered by v3.4 of the [Inja](https://github.com/pantor/inja/tree/v3.4.0) template engine, which is inspired by the popular [Jinja](https://palletsprojects.com/p/jinja/) templating language in Python.
 When writing your templates, you can take advantage of all the core _Inja_ features, i.a. loops, conditional logic, and functions.

 In addition to the standard functions available in the core _Inja_ library, you can use additional custom functions that we have added: